What are the 10 Commandments and Are They Still Relevant for Today?

-1. The Ten Commandments Transformed the World by Revelation
+1. The 10 Commandments in the Bible Transformed the World by Revelation

 The Ten Commandments came to Israel by direct revelation from Almighty God.
 Because of the fear of Israel, Moses became the intermediary who received the stone tablets on which were recorded the Commandments.
 Until this point, ancient Near Eastern pagan religions were disseminated to people for practice by the cult of priesthood.
 Only the priests had access to the deities.
 The Ten Commandments is a significant part of the narrative that God has revealed to humanity about Himself, about ourselves, and the awful loss of relationship lost by sin.
 In short, to quote the late great Dr. Francis Schaeffer, “There is a God and he has spoken."
 This revelation from God to man was something altogether different than the superstitious, nature-power-focused cults of the Near Eastern world.
 Quite simply, mankind could think thoughts after God because God had revealed His mind to humankind.
 And everything changed.

-2. The Ten Commandments Transformed the World through Education
+2. The 10 Commandments in the Bible Transformed the World through Education

 When God gave the Ten Commandments, He instructed Israel to teach these things to the children.
 Deuteronomy 6 remains the preeminent pedagogical guide for human beings.